Romans 10:16

 human beings on the earth do turn their backs to God, and most humans do refuse

 the free offer of salvation.
-It’s true today and it has always been true.
+It is true today and it has always been true.
 Paul

-quoted Isaiah, who lived 2500 years ago.
-In the days of Isaiah things looked so
+quoted Isaiah, who lived approximately 2500 years ago.
+In the days of Isaiah

-bad and it seemed that so few believed and followed the Lord that Isaiah asked,
+things looked so bad and it seemed that so few believed and followed the Lord

 Jesus indicated the same thing.
 He said, "Narrow is the way that leads to life, and few there